IndigoUnited/js-dejavu/README.md

 ### Interface usage example ###

-A class that implements an interface must define all the interface methods.
+A class that implements an interface must define all the interface methods and be compatible with their signature.
 You define that a class implements an interface by specifying it in the Implements keyword.
 The Implements keyword can be an interface or an array of interfaces.
-If a class does not implement all the interface(s) methods, then a friendly error is thrown.
 Following our previous example we can define a concrete class - _EventsEmitter_ - that implements the _EventsInterface_ interface.

 ```js